sun-dro/PredictionLinearRegression/README.md

-# intern-math-function
+# Math function
 This is repo for my first function during internship in Unilab

-Function for square numbers
+Function is for square numbers